Globoplox/blah/README.md

 #### Data
 A [data staement](./src/assembler/data/data.cr) is a statement that represent raw data.
 They begin with a '.'.
 - `.word` store a word.
 It can be expressed as a complex.
-- `.ascii` store a ascii string, two byte per word.
-It add a '\0' to pad if the string does not algin to 2 byte words, then a null word.
+- `.ascii` store a ascii stringone char per word.
+Does not add a null char.

 ### VM
 The [VM](./src/vm.cr) can be created from a spec, load a bitcode-encoded program, and execute it.